 The numbers three and nine are quite significant in the Irish Whiskey World.
 Triple Distilled, three core types of Irish Whiskey, three years maturation to become Irish Whiskey.
 It’s the reason why some years ago, I chose the third of March or 3/3 as the annual date for International Irish Whiskey Day.
 And of course, three by three equals nine!

-The concept of a unique Portmagee Nine Year Old Irish Whiskey was born.
+The concept of a unique Portmagee 9-Year-Old Irish Whiskey was born.

 13 Year Old Single Malt Irish Whiskey

 We now worked on balancing and perfecting our blend.
-We kept enough 9 year old single grain to preserve the approachability for whiskey beginners and added just enough 13 year old single malt to add the character and depth expected by an Irish Whiskey aficionado, but not too much aged Single Malt so as not to overpower or compromise the really special maritime finish we had planned.
+We kept enough 9-year-old single grain to preserve the approachability for whiskey beginners and added just enough 13-year-old single malt to add the character and depth expected by an Irish Whiskey aficionado without overpowering or compromising the really special maritime finish we had planned.

 Barbados Rum Cask Finish